Smooth $\mu$-Hybrid and Non-Minimal Higgs Inflation in $SU(4)_{C}\times SU(2)_{L}\times SU(2)_{R}$ With Observable Gravitational Waves: Summary

 We have implemented two inflationary models within the framework of $G_{422} \equiv SU(4)_{C}\times SU(2)_{L}\times SU(2)_{R}$ GUT gauge symmetry, including a smooth variant of $\mu$-hybrid inflation and a non-minimal Higgs inflation model.
 Both effectively generate the MSSM $\mu$-term, and since the $G_{422}$ GUT gauge symmetry is spontaneously broken to SM gauge group during inflation, the primordial magnetic monopoles are inflated away.
 Notably, both models exhibit a tree-level inclination, obviating the need for radiative corrections.

-The smooth $\mu$-hybrid model, with a minimal canonical K\"ahler potential and soft SUSY masses $m_{3/2} \simeq 10$ TeV, proves incompatible with experimental observations.
+The smooth $\mu$-hybrid model, with a minimal canonical K\"ahler potential and soft SUSY masses $m_{3/2} \simeq 100$ TeV, proves incompatible with experimental observations.
 However, a non-minimal K\"ahler potential enhances the parametric space, resulting in a scalar spectral index $n_s$ that aligns perfectly with the central value of Planck2018 + BK15 data bounds.

-The non-minimal Higgs model predicts a scalar spectral index $n_s$ that not only lies within the Planck2018 + BK15 1$\sigma$ bounds but aligns very closely to the central observationally favored value.
+The non-minimal Higgs model also predicts a scalar spectral index $n_s$ that aligns very closely to the central observationally favored value of the Planck2018 + BK15 data bounds.
 In both models, the inflationary phase is followed by reheating, during which the inflaton decays into the lightest right-handed neutrino, leading to non-thermal leptogenesis through the subsequent decay of the right-handed neutrinos.
 Furthermore, both models yield large tensor modes $r \, (\sim10^{-3})$, potentially measurable in the upcoming generation of CMB experiments.

-\acknowledgments{The author would like to thank Mansoor Ur Rehman for helpful discussions and the careful reading of the manuscript.}
+\acknowledgments{The author extends gratitude to Mansoor Ur Rehman and Constantinos Pallis for their insightful discussions and careful review of the manuscript.
+Additionally, the author would like to thank the editor for their invaluable suggestions, which greatly enhanced the quality of the manuscript.}